observablehq/plot/README.md

 Points along the line are connected in input order.
 Likewise, if there are multiple series via the *z*, *fill*, or *stroke* channel, the series are drawn in input order such that the last series is drawn on top.
 Typically, the data is already in sorted order, such as chronological for time series; if sorting is needed, consider a [sort transform](#transforms).

-The line mark supports [curve options](#curves) to control interpolation between points, and [marker options](#markers) to add a marker (such as a dot or an arrow head) on each of the control points.
+The line mark supports [curve options](#curves) to control interpolation between points, and [marker options](#markers) to add a marker (such as a dot or an arrowhead) on each of the control points.
 If any of the *x* or *y* values are invalid (undefined, null, or NaN), the line will be interrupted, resulting in a break that divides the line shape into multiple segments.
 (See [d3-shape’s *line*.defined](https://github.com/d3/d3-shape/blob/master/README.md#line_defined) for more.)
 If a line segment consists of only a single point, it may appear invisible unless rendered with rounded or square line caps.
 In addition, some curves such as *cardinal-open* only render a visible segment if it contains multiple points.

 #### Plot.line(*data*, *options*)